apache/mesos/docs/windows.md

 5. Make sure there are no spaces in your build directory.
    For example, `C:/Program Files (x86)/mesos` is an invalid build directory.

-6. If developing Mesos, install [Python 2](https://www.python.org/downloads/) (not Python 3), in order to use our support scripts (e.g. to post and apply patches, or lint source code).
+6. If developing Mesos, install [Python 3](https://www.python.org/downloads/) (not Python 2), in order to use our `support/python3` scripts (e.g. to post and apply patches, or lint source code).

 ### Build Instructions